A Highly Interactive Training Course On

 • Employees responsible for leading teams and driving productivity improvements.

-• Those who face challenges in resolving plant-related problems.
+• Professionals facing challenges in resolving process plant problems.

-• Supervisors involved in Operations and Maintenance functions.
+• Supervisors and team leaders in operations and maintenance functions.

 How will this Training Course be Presented?